A Fraud Attorney Melbourne, FL Clients Recommend Explains the Basics of Identity Theft

 Each state has their own specific legal definition of fraud.
 In general, however, fraud pertains to intentional misrepresentation of information as a means of gaining something in return; in many cases, the motive is financial gain.
 Identity theft is one of the more well-known forms of fraud.

 In identity theft cases, victims have their personal and identification information stolen.
 This may apply to social security numbers, PIN numbers, or credit card history.
 The fraud attorneys at Arcadier, Biggie & Wood, PLLC have extensive legal experience defending identity theft cases.
 Our Melbourne FL legal team continues to provide excellent service and knowledge to individuals who have been accused of identity theft.
+Common Elements of Fraud.

 Federal Identity Theft Act